-You could lock yourself (and all others) out from the switch by:
+You could block yourself (and all others) from accessing the switch through the web configurator if you do one of the following:

 - 1 Deleting the management VLAN (default is VLAN 1). - 2 Deleting all port-based VLANs with the CPU port as a member.
 The "CPU port" is the management port of the switch. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Assigning minimum bandwidth to the CPU port.
 If you limit bandwidth to the CPU port, you may find that the switch performs sluggishly or not at all.